 About the University of Maryland School of Dentistry

 Since its establishment as the Baltimore College of Dental Surgery in 1840, UMSOD has successfully upheld the aspirations of its founders, Drs.
 Horace H. Hayden and Chapin A. Harris.
 The school of dentistry is an exciting place to be, a place with a unique history and tradition that honors our profession, yet eagerly embraces the future.

 We know that oral health is inextricably linked to overall wellness.
 Increases in the prevalence of obesity and diabetes parallel increases in overall health burden.
 Chronic destructive periodontal disease, which affects nearly 50 percent of the adults in the United States, is associated with these systemic chronic conditions and others, including rheumatoid arthritis.

 Together, as top-tier educators, practitioners, clinicians, researchers, and alumni of the first dental college in the world, we are uniquely positioned to improve, shape, and advance our profession and the health care landscape through comprehensive education, research and service programs.

 UMSOD offers exceptional educational programs for prospective members of the oral health professions.
-We were the first school in the world to offer a science-based curriculum in dentistry and is committed to maintaining its position as a leader in oral health education.
-The student body is one of the most diverse in the nation and we have more than 7000 living graduates working in oral health professions.
+We were the first school in the world to offer a science-based curriculum in dentistry and are committed to maintaining its position as a leader in oral health education.
+UMSOD’s student body is one of the most diverse in the nation, and there are more than 8,000 living alumni throughout the world.

 Through research innovation, creativity, and productive partnerships, our faculty members and students are developing novel approaches to health problems from chronic pain to infectious disease.
 Our top researchers are at the cusp of reaching breakthrough discoveries toward fighting public health threats such as sepsis, staph infections, and chlamydia.
 In addition, our faculty have won some of the highest research award honors from organizations such as the International Association for Dental Research (IADR) and the American Academy of Pediatric Dentistry (AAPD).